 This includes medical tests and medications.

-Blepharoplasty removes excess skin folds and bulging fat bags.
-It rejuvenates the upper part of the face, making the patient look fresher and more relaxed, and feel more self confident.
+Blepharoplasty removes excess skin folds and fat.
+It rejuvenates the upper part of the face, making the patient look fresher and more relaxed.

 Upper eyelid incisions are hidden in natural creases, while lower eyelid incisions usually run just under the eyelash line.
 Both incisions may extend into the crows feet (smile lines) at the outer edge of the eye.
 Facial scars fade well and are rarely obvious long-term.

-Blepharoplasty ‘’turns back the clock’’ 10-15 years, but you continue to age and develop more loose skin with time.
+Blepharoplasty usually lasts 10-15 years*, but you continue to age and develop more loose skin with time.
 Many people have a second blepharoplasty 10-20 years later, and occasionally a third time, depending on your age when you first have surgery.

 Most upper blepharoplasty can be performed under local anaesthetic in the office, minimizing the cost.
-Loose skin can be removed from the lower eyelid under local anaesthetic in the office, but removal of excess fat from the lower eyelids requires a general anaesthetic in hospital.
+However, removal of excess skin and fat from the lower eyelids requires a general anaesthetic in hospital.